grantjo78/TanzuOnAzure/2.0_Bootstrap_Virtual_Machine/README.md

 ![image](img/TanzuCliMatrix.png)

+> ![WARNING]
-If you follow the below instructions, this will install the latest Tanzu CLI (1.2.0) which may cause issues.
+>If you follow the below instructions, this will install the latest Tanzu CLI (1.2.0) which may cause issues.

 ![image](img/TanzuCli-LatestVersion.png)

+## Step 1: Install Tanzu CLI
 To install Tanzu CLI 1.1.0 run the following commands.

 ```